greg-h-k/posit/rstudio-workbench/README.md

 Workbench is a licensed product but is available for free evaluation for a limited time.
 Amazon Machine Images (AMIs) are available from Posit on AWS Marketplace.
 These can be used to launch EC2 instances and then configured accordingly.

-This repository includes instructions for deploying to multiple servers along with the supporting infrastructure also required.
+However, this repository includes instructions for building your own custom images and deploying to multiple servers along with the supporting infrastructure also required.

 See [multi-server](./multi-server/README.md) for instructions relating to a multi server deployment.